Dolmant/thincats/README.md

 thincats-c1f1e998f5d9.json needs to be in this dir.

 todo:
-this evening:
-build homepage content (all pages need work)

-tomorrow:
-thincats in homepage should be slightly higher than center (golden ratio?) menu bar center align the menu part and put logo in build more cool lines - criss cross at bottom of page all CSS -every X pixels, spawn an alternating 45 degree randomized length div with a grow animation use criss cross to separate homepage content style disclaimers insert new svgs style homepage
+menu bar center align the menu part and put logo in use gradient border to separate homepage content style disclaimers insert new svgs style homepage